murillo94/site/README.md

 # murillodmiranda.com

-My personal site.
-Here you can find my infos.
+This is the source for my personal website [murillodmiranda.com](murillodmiranda.com).

 I'm using [Next.js](https://nextjs.org/) and [Now](https://zeit.co/now).

+## License

-Feel free to fork this and use in your site.
+Licensed under the MIT License.
+Feel free to use parts of the code in your own projects with attribution!